madhurijetty/KBS_TermProject/README.md

 - Final Dashboard will contain various charts identifying Fake job postings based on different factors such as: Company Profile,           Job-description, Benefits, Requirements, and Locations.

 ### 5. Research Citations
+1. Iup.edu.
+2020.
+Scams - Student Employment - IUP.
+[online] Available at: <https://www.iup.edu/studentemployment/off-campus/scams/> [Accessed 5 April 2020].
+Abstract:-   The scammer uses the job posting to get work seekers to provide personal information, including their Social Security number, credit card details and bank account details.
+The details is then used to access your credit card or bank account and to steal your identity.